JanshiJaya-2004/first-project-Demo/README.md

 # first-project-Demo
-This is the demo for git and github
+This is the demo for git and github.